MathPhysSim/Intro2RL_2025_DQN_Exercises/README.md

 ---

-- Write a DQN algorithm as given in the lecture.
+- Complete the DQN algorithm as given in `Classical_DQN_template.py`.
 Show the cumulative reward of your agent as a function of the episodes during training and validate the result on 100 episodes.
   What is the cumulative average reward of the 100 episodes?
   A good practice is to average the results over five different random seeds and show the standard deviation.